-18 anti-aging products dermatologists actually use themselves
+18 anti-aging products dermatologists actually use

 "Applied at night, it’s the perfect solution for those who want an effective anti-aging product in one jar,” says Dr. Diane S. Berson, M.D., associate clinical professor of dermatology, Weill Medical College of Cornell University New York-Presbyterian Hospital.

-14. ZO Skin Health Offects TE Pads Acne Pore Treatment, $51, Amazon.com
+14. ZO Skin Health Offects TE Pads Acne Pore Treatment, $51, ZOSkinhealth

 “Exfoliating the skin helps fight signs of aging by sloughing away dead skin cells that clog our pores, stimulating circulation and increasing cell renewal to help improve skin’s feel and texture.
 The glycolic acid found within this product acts as an epidermal exfoliant, while the botanical extract blend provides anti-irritant properties to soothe skin and reduce redness.